 There are plenty of things that help set Revita’s Hair Stimulating Shampoo apart from many other shampoos that promise to stimulate hair growth and why we include it on our list.

-For starters, there’s DSL Laboratories’ exclusive Nanosome delivery system, that the company (which creates and manufactures Revita Hair Products) calls the most “intelligent” way to deliver a product’s active ingredients to where they’re supposed to go.
+For starters, there’s DS Laboratories’ exclusive Nanosome delivery system, that the company (which creates and manufactures Revita Hair Products) calls the most “intelligent” way to deliver a product’s active ingredients to where they’re supposed to go.
 Nanosomes, unlike the traditional liposomes found in most cosmetic products, have very high stability as well as a higher density per unit volume.